pixelzee3/100-days-of-code/log.md

 **Today's Progress**: I continued working on my Valorant map picker.
 However, I got stuck with asset management - I couldn't get background images to show conditionally for some reason.

 **Thoughts**: The asset management issue could've been because of Parcel.
 I might as well learn Webpack at this point.

+ ### Day 23: March 31, 2022

+**Today's Progress**: Learned Webpack 5 using Traversy Media's Webpack 5 Crash Course.

+**Thoughts**: Back then I was intimidated by the amount of configuration needed for Webpack.
+However, it doesn't seem too bad now -- probably cause Traversy broke down the concepts well.